lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 winzip, Archive Utility, etc).
 The files will now be accessible in a folder named `NEON-DS-Met-Time-Series`.

-Now that we have our data in an accessible format, we can move into `R` to set the working directory.

 <div id="challenge" markdown="1">
 ##Challenge: Download and Unzip Teaching Data Subset
 Prepare the **Site Layout Shapefiles Teaching Data Subset** so that the files are accessible and ready to be opened in`R`.
 </div>

+Now that we have our data in an accessible format, we can move into `R` to set the working directory.

 ##The R Working Directory
-In `R` the working directory is the directory where `R` starts when looking for any file (or file path) to open and where it save the output.
+In `R`, the working directory is the directory where `R` starts when looking for any file to open (as directed by a file path) and where it save the output.
 Why do we want to do this?

 We could just write our `R` scripts with the full or base path to each file we want to open or save.
 However, it is more efficient if we have a **base file